-The system log on the NetComm Wireless platform is kept in a ring buffer in memory.
+The system log on the NetComm Wireless platform is usually kept in a ring buffer in memory.
 This buffer can be read with the 'logread' command.
-Using the -t option to logread will attach to the buffer and dump all new entries.
+Using the -f option to logread will attach to the buffer and continuously dump all new entries.